Skip to main content

 Start all FuzzForge services:

-This will start 8 services:
+This will start the FuzzForge platform with multiple services:

-• prefect-server: Workflow orchestration server
+• temporal: Workflow orchestration server

-• fuzzforge-backend: FastAPI backend and workflow management
+• backend: FastAPI server and workflow management API

 Wait for all services to be healthy (this may take 2-3 minutes on first startup):